-The Great Plains Heifer Development Center at the UNL Haskell Beef Lab near Concord, Nebraska, will give beef producers game-changing data about their replacement females years ahead of data tracking at home.
+The Great Plains Heifer Development Center at the UNL Haskell Ag Lab near Concord, Nebraska, will give beef producers game-changing data about their replacement females years ahead of data tracking at home.

 Goals for serving the beef industry